vitalets/await-timeout/README.md

 ```

 ## Usage
-The example below shows usage of timeout with [ES7 async / await] in `try...finally` block.
+The example below shows how to set timeout for fetching `example.com` using [ES7 async / await] syntax.
-It guarantees that timeout will be cleared in case of fetch success or any error:
+The code is wrapped into `try...finally` block that guarantees the timeout will be properly cleared:
 ```js
 import Timeout from 'await-timeout';